-On May 23 2024, the Defense Counterintelligence and Security Agency Consolidated Adjudication Services (DCSA CAS) issued a statement of reasons (SOR) to Applicant detailing reasons why under the financial considerations guideline the DCSA CAS could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
+On July 29, 2024, the Defense Counterintelligence and Security Agency Consolidated Adjudication Services (DCSA CAS) issued a statement of reasons (SOR) to Applicant detailing reasons why under the financial considerations and criminal conduct guidelines the DCSA CAS could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
 The action was taken under Executive Order (Exec.
 Or.)
 10865, Safeguarding Classified Information within Industry (February 20, 1960); Department of Defense (DoD) Directive 5220.6 Defense Industrial Personnel Security Clearance Review Program, (January 2, 1992) (Directive); and Security Executive Agent Directive 4, establishing in Appendix A the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information or Eligibility to Hold a Sensitive Position (AGs), effective June 8, 2017.

-Applicant responded to the SOR on June 10, 2024, and requested that his case be resolved on the written record without a hearing.
-Applicant received the FORM on August 24 2024, and did not respond to the FORM with any post-FORM submissions.
-This case was assigned to me on December 3, 2024.
-The Government's case consisted of five exhibits and were admitted without objection as Items 1-5.
+Applicant responded to the SOR on August 13, 2024, and requested that his case be resolved on the written record without a hearing.
+Applicant received the FORM on October 22, 2024, and did not respond to the FORM with any post-FORM submissions.
+This case was assigned to me on November 26, 2024.
+The Government's case consisted of 10 exhibits and were admitted without objection as Items 1-10.